nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![ContactEmailFeatureOSClient](images/ContactEmailFeatureOSClient.png)

 * Note that the email of the selected contact, Bob (referred to in the command by his index number), is automatically written in the `To...` field of the email's header information.
+* Also note that the body of the message contains the contents of the first note on the list (that is, `QA stands for Quality Assurance`).

-Note that if the user does not have a mail client software set as default in their OS, then Dictionote will try to navigate to the `mailto` link through the user's default browser (i.e., the `mailto` link will be treated as an ordinary URL link).
+In case the user does not have a mail client software set as default in their OS, Dictionote will try to navigate to the `mailto` link through the user's default browser (i.e., the `mailto` link will be treated as an ordinary URL link).

 ##### Design Considerations